NamNamIoT/ArduLora/README.md

 ### How to Use I2C

-There is one I2C peripheral available on RAK3172.
+There is one I2C peripheral available on ArduLora.

 | **I2C Pin Number** | **I2C Pin Name** |
 | ------------------ | ---------------- |